TorySciacca/Cryptographagotchi/README.md

 - Has a REST API for user management and virtual pets

 ### TODO Version 1.0
+- Functionality
   - Add basic database interactions
 - Networking
   -
 - UI